 Which prescription drugs are illegal?

-It is illegal to possess the following drugs in Broward County or Naples without a legally-obtained prescription:
+It is illegal to possess the following drugs in Broward County without a legally-obtained prescription:

 Do not say anything that might incriminate you.
 Speak with an attorney first.

 What constitutes the crime?

 Florida law prohibits people from obtaining or attempting to acquire a controlled substance through misrepresentation, forgery, fraud, deception, or subterfuge.
 Therefore, an individual commits prescription fraud if he or she:

 - engages in “doctor shopping,” which entails visiting several doctors to get multiple prescriptions;

 - steals a blank prescription pad;

 - attempts to call in a prescription while pretending to be a doctor;

 - attempts to fill someone else’s prescription without his or her consent.

 Each day, people, doctors, pharmacists, and nurses may be charged with prescription fraud.
 A medical professional may be convicted if he or she knowingly writes a prescription for a fake name or fictitious person, writes a prescription in exchange for a money, or writes a prescription without a legitimate medical necessity.
 In 2018, Florida’s legislature enacted a law limiting the initial quantity doctors are permitted to prescribe of certain drugs to patients who have never used the drug within the prior year.